Pend Oreille Valley Railroad: Heritage railroad

-The 20 mi round trip runs from Ione to Metaline Falls along the spectacular Box Canyon, passing through several tunnels and crossing several bridges and wooden trestles.
+The 20 mi round trip ran from Ione to Metaline Falls along the spectacular Box Canyon, passing through several tunnels and crossing several bridges and wooden trestles.
 The passenger cars consisted of 3 standard coaches as well as 3 open-air cars and a caboose with some equipment borrowed from the Inland NW Railway Historical Society.

-Financial issues hurt the excursion train service, as upkeep and inspections became cost prohibitive.
-In October 2016, the railroad operated its last excursion.
+Financial issues caused the excursion train service to cease operations in October 2016, as upkeep and inspections became cost prohibitive.
+The local Rotary Club sponsored a new excursion train on a 9 mi route from Newport to Dalkena that debuted in 2017.